Knight Lore: Reception

-Knight Lore entered the UK video game charts in the week up to 8 November 1984 while Underwurlde was still number 1, and went on to replace its prequel at the top of the charts the following week.
+Knight Lore entered the UK video game charts in the week up to 8 November 1984 while Underwurlde was still number 1, and went on to replace its predecessor at the top of the charts the following week.
 By the start of 1985 it had been succeeded by Ghostbusters.

 Computer game magazines lauded Knight Lore, writing that its graphics were the first of its kind and marked a sea change from its contemporaries.
 Computer & Video Games (CVG) wrote that they had never seen graphics of its calibre and that it lived up to Ultimate's hype.
 Peter Sweasey of Home Computing Weekly was left speechless and predicted that Knight Lore would change the market.
 Crash said it was unlikely to be surpassed as the Spectrum's best game.
 Crash selected Knight Lore as a "Crash Smash" recommendation in its January 1985 issue.
 Popular Computing Weekly readers named Knight Lore their 1984 arcade game and overall game of the year.
 Knight Lore was also named CVG's game of the year at their 1985 Golden Joystick Awards event, and Ultimate was named both developer and programmer of the year.